 - Provide general administrative support

 - Update the website and other social media outlets

 - Manage communications and documents in the electronic filing system

 - Maintain a welcoming environment for all our Center’s guests and attendees

-This year, the AIC will host five Ambassadors:
+This year, the AIC will host three Ambassadors:

 Bri Alonso-Vazquez is a first-generation Senior majoring in Information Science and minoring in American Indian and Indigenous Studies.
 She is Nahua, her family originating from Mexico.
 Bri has been a student ambassador for the Center since her Sophomore year, focusing on providing office support, creating graphics for the Center, and supporting Center initiatives.
 She created a website for 2020 American Indian Heritage Month, compiled a list of universities with land acknowledgements, and has conducted interviews with local Native women to highlight their accomplishments.
 Her academic interests include information inequity, data ethics, and constructions of race in colonial Abya Yala (Latin America).
 She enjoys video games, cats, and poetry.